haijin-development/php-persistency/README.md

 #### Records update

-Currently a document can not be udpated with named parameters.
+Currently a document can not be updated with named parameters.

 Updating records in a collection works like with any other collection: